 Marvel at Medieval Rock-Cut Churches in Lalibela

 Located in the Amhara Region of northern Ethiopia, Lalibela is a UNESCO World Heritage Site famed for its monolithic churches, which were carved out of living rock during the 12th century.
 According to legend, the churches were commissioned by King Lalibela and intended as a symbolic representation of Jerusalem.
 They became an alternative place of pilgrimage for Ethiopian Orthodox Christians after Muslim conquests prevented pilgrimages to the Holy Land.
 Of the 11 churches, Biete Medhani Alem is believed to be the largest monolithic church in the world.
-Join a guided tour like this one to fully appreciate what you’re looking at.

 Attend the Timkat Festival in Gondar